Merck Manual

 Cochlea

 The cochlea, a hollow tube coiled in the shape of a snail's shell, is filled with fluid.
-Within the cochlea is the organ of Corti, which consists, in part, of about 20,000 specialized cells called hair cells.
+Within the cochlea is the organ of Corti, which contains about 20,000 specialized cells called hair cells.
 These cells have small hairlike projections (cilia) that extend into the fluid.
-Sound vibrations come into your ear and are transmitted from the eardrum to a series of 3 small bones in the middle ear (the ossicles).
-The ossicles connect to the oval window in the inner ear.
-Movement of the oval window causes the fluid and cilia to vibrate.
+The sound vibrations cause the fluid and cilia in the cochlea to vibrate.
 Vibrations of the cilia make the hair cells send signals through nerves to the brain.
 The brain interprets the nerve signals as sound.

 Vestibular system